 As a chamber musician, Kristīne has collaborated with Maxim Vengerov, Vadim Gluzman, Boris Garlitsky, Roland Krueger and Rudiger Lotter.

 Kristīne is a graduate of the Royal Academy of Music, where she studied under György Pauk, and Hochschule für Musik Hanns Eisler, under Kolja Blacher, and she continues to be mentored by Leonidas Kavakos.

-Kristine performs on a 1787 Antonio Gragnani violin, kindly on loan by the Beares International Violin Society.
+Kristīne performs on a 1787 Antonio Gragnani violin, kindly loaned to her by The Little Butterfly Foundation through the Beare’s International Violin Society.